ehsanmok/create-your-own-lang-with-rust/book/src/01_calculator/repl.md

 ## Conclusion

 This concludes our [Calculator](./calc_intro.md) chapter.
-We took advantage of the simplicity of our `Calc` language to cover a lot of topics.
+We took advantage of the simplicity of our `Calc` language to touch on a lot of topics.

 Thanks for following along and reading up this far!